Kaosarah/DannyMa_week2_challenge/README.md

 ![Screenshot (208)](https://user-images.githubusercontent.com/109418747/194529044-4bb1015c-663d-4e16-bf64-700a3216c123.png)

+### SECTION B

 ```
---3.
+--1.
 What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?

 WITH time AS (SELECT  CAST(b.order_time AS datetime2) order_time,
 a.runner_id,
 CASE WHEN a.[pickup_time] ='null' THEN NULL